manuGil/r-refactoring/README.md

 ## Hands-on

+1. Start a new RStudio project using **Version Control -> Git**.
+Copy the URL of repository into the **Clone Git Repository** dialog, and click **Create Project**.

-Clone this repository into RStudio and follow the steps below to refactor the code in this repository.
+2. Follow the steps below to refactor the code in this repository.
 Do as much as time allows.
 A more detailed explanation of the steps is provided in [REFACTORING.md](REFACTORING.md).

     - [x] Write approval tests.
 A tests that runs the code for three maps is provided in `test.R`.
 You can run it with `testthat::test_file("test.R")`.
 Make sure it passes before starting refactoring.
     - [ ] Reduce clutter.
 Remove commented-out code, unnecessary print statements, and any redundant code.
     - [ ] Reduce Cyclomatic Complexity.
 Break down large functions into smaller, more manageable ones.
 Each function should ideally do one thing.
     - [ ] Compose methods.
 Combine related functions into classes or modules to improve organization and readability.
 Rename functions, variables, files, directories to better reflect the code's purpose and behavior.

 > [!TIP]
 > If you don't know where to start, you could: